 3. Shop for Black Friday repeat deals about a week before Christmas.

 Retailers receive holiday merch shipments throughout December that they need to keep moving.
 For this reason, they’ll mark some items down to rock-bottom prices.
-In 2018, Target crossed the holiday finish line strong with Black Friday repeat deals on gaming bundles like:
+In 2019, Target crossed the holiday finish line strong with Black Friday repeat deals and a “Save $10.00 on purchases of $50.00 or more, or $25.00 on purchases of $100.00 or more through Dec.
+14” promo.

 4. Spend all the store cash and bonus coupons you got during Black Friday.